Skyvell/s3lock/README.md

 This diagram shows how the states are represented in the S3 bucket:

-![State representation in S3](diagrams/bucket_representation.drawio.png) Here the different lock states, and state transitions are shown:
+![State representation in S3](diagrams/bucket_representation.drawio.png)

-And this diagram shows how the lock tranition through the different states:
+And this diagram shows how the lock transitions through the different states:

 ![State transitions](diagrams/state_transitions.drawio.png)